 COCONUT OIL.
 Massage coconut oil before bed every other day on your hair and scalp.
 Wash your hair the following morning as usual.

 AMLA.
-Amla is known as Indian gooseberry and you can stop greying of hair by drinking six ounces of new amla juice each day.
+Amla is known as Indian gooseberry, and you can stop greying hair by drinking six ounces of new amla juice each day.
 You can also use amla oil to massage your scalp once a week.